Impostor/Impostor/docs/TROUBLESHOOTING.md

 You are using a version of Impostor that is not designed for the version of the game you're playing.
 The game does not really check who is outdated and blames it on the user.
 Newer versions (v1.5.0+) do warn correctly and send the correct message.

 Look at which version of the game you're playing, which you can see in the top left corner of the main menu, then download an Impostor version for that game.
 Every [release on the release page](https://github.com/Impostor/Impostor/releases) shows which version of the game it is compatible with.
-If your game version is newer than the latest release, check if the [latest build from AppVeyor works](https://ci.appveyor.com/project/Impostor/Impostor/branch/master).
+If your game version is newer than the latest release, check if the [latest build from CI works](https://nightly.link/Impostor/Impostor/workflows/ci/master).

 ## Disconnected with `You disconnected from the server.
 Reliable Packet 1 ...`